 Sarah Naish runs Inspire Training Group which offers therapeutic parenting advice to families of children with Developmental Trauma Disorder.

 PAC-UK’s Education Service has produced a series of videos for teachers to help them understand the needs of cared-for and adopted children.
-These give guidance to teachers on how to organise the day so that routines can help build a strong sense of security and familiarity, and on topics that might cause distress, such as drawing a family tree.

 The Good Schools Guide’s SEN consultants can help you to find schools which specialise in supporting children with attachment issues.